Best cameras for vlogging: from mirrorless to pocket sized gimbal cameras

 Read more: Sony ZV-E1 review

-Best all-round vlogging camera
+Best vlogging camera for social media

 (Image credit: Gareth Bevan / Digital Camera World)